Sunday, December 31, 2023

 This method works for cakes, quick breads and brownies.
 You could also use it for a main dish like meatloaf or steamed fish and vegetables - just increase the cooking time.
 What will you need:

 • Stove with the ability to hold a pan of water at a low boil.
-If you are careful, you could do it on the fire.
+If you are careful, you could do it on the fire, but maintaining the proper temperature might be tough.

 • Set of nesting pans - the larger must have a tight fitting cover.